AppsDevTeam/doctrine-authenticator/README.md

 # Doctrine Authenticator

 - Allows you to use a Doctrine entity as a Nette identity
-- Use cookies instead of PHP sessions
+- Uses cookies instead of PHP sessions
-- Detect possible token theft and call onInvalidToken callback to log and prevent possible abuse
+- Saves IP address and User-Agent header for better abuse detection
-- Save additional information like IP address and User-Agent header for better token theft detection
+- Detects an invalid token and call onInvalidToken callback to log and prevent possible abuse
-- Invalidate token on different User-Agent headers
+- Invalidates token on different User-Agent header and IP address when fraudDetection is enabled and call onFraudDetection callback to log and prevent possible abuse

 ## Install